DataDog/documentation/content/integrations/awsrds.md

 #### Enhanced RDS Integration

-  1. Enable Enhanced Monitoring for your RDS instance.
+Enable Enhanced Monitoring for your RDS instance.
 This can either be done during instance creation or afterwards by choosing **Modify** under **Instance Actions**.
 We recommend choosing 15 for Monitoring Granularity.
 {{< img src="integrations/awsrds/rds-enhanced-install.png" alt="RDS enhanced install" >}}

+##### Create your KMS Key
-  2. Open the Encryption keys section of the AWS Identity and Access Management (IAM) console at https://console.aws.amazon.com/iam/home#encryptionKeys.
+1. Open the Encryption keys section of the AWS Identity and Access Management (IAM) console at https://console.aws.amazon.com/iam/home#encryptionKeys.
-  3. For Region, choose the appropriate AWS Region.
-Do not use the region selector in the navigation bar (top right corner).
+*For Region, choose the appropriate AWS Region.
+Do not use the region selector in the navigation bar (top right corner).*
-  4. Choose **Create Key**.
+2. Choose **Create Key**.
-  5. Enter an Alias for the key, such as `lambda-datadog-key`. *Note: An alias cannot begin with aws.
+3. Enter an Alias for the key, such as `lambda-datadog-key`. *Note: An alias cannot begin with aws.
 Aliases that begin with aws are reserved by Amazon Web Services to represent AWS-managed CMKs in your account.*
+4. Save your KMS key
-  6. Add the appropriate administrators and then users for the key.
+5. Add the appropriate administrators and then users for the key.
 Ensure that you select yourself at least as a user.
-  7. Encrypt the key you just created by using the [AWS CLI][5], replacing \<KMS_KEY_NAME\> with the alias of the key you just created: `aws kms encrypt --key-id alias/<KMS_KEY_NAME> --plaintext '{"api_key":"<DATADOG_API_KEY>", "app_key":"<DATADOG_APP_KEY>"}'}`.
+6. Encrypt the key you just created by using the [AWS CLI][5], replacing \<KMS_KEY_NAME\> with the alias of the key you just created: </b>
+`aws kms encrypt --key-id alias/<KMS_KEY_NAME> --plaintext '{"api_key":"<DATADOG_API_KEY>", "app_key":"<DATADOG_APP_KEY>"}'}`. </b>
 The command output will include two parts: a ciphertext blob followed by the key ID that starts with something similar to **arn:aws:kms**.

-  8. Copy the base-64 encoded, encrypted key (CiphertextBlob) to the `<KMS_ENCRYPTED_KEYS>` variable.
+7. Keep your base-64 encoded, encrypted key (CiphertextBlob) you will need it to set the `<KMS_ENCRYPTED_KEYS>` variable for your [lambda](#create-your-lambda-function).

+##### Create your Role
-  9. From the IAM Management Console, create a new role.
+8. From the IAM Management Console, create a new role.
 Enter a name for the role, such as `lambda-datadog-post-execution`.
-  10. Select **AWS Lambda** from the AWS Service Roles list.
+9. Select **AWS Lambda** from the AWS Service Roles list.
 You do not need to attach any policies at this time.
 Press the appropriate buttons to complete the role creation.
-  11. Click on the role you just created.
+10. Click on the role you just created.
 Expand the Inline Policies section and click the link to create a policy.
 Choose **Custom Policy** and press the button to continue.
-  12. Enter a policy name, such as `lambda-datadog-policy`.
-For Policy Document, enter the following, replacing `<ENCRYPTION_KEY ARN>` with the ARN of the Encryption Key:
+11. Enter a policy name, such as `lambda-datadog-policy`.
+For Policy Document, enter the following, replacing `<ENCRYPTION_KEY ARN>` with the ARN of the Encryption Key you created previously:
 {{< highlight json >}}
 {
   "Version": "2012-10-17",
   "Statement": [